 People in the EU - statistics on origin of residents

-This article is part of a set of statistical articles that are based on Eurostat’s flagship publication People in the EU: who are we and how do we live? (which also exists as a PDF publication); it presents a range of statistics that cover the cultural diversity of the population living in the European Union (EU).
+This is one of a set of statistical articles that forms Eurostat’s flagship publication People in the EU: who are we and how do we live?; it presents a range of statistics that cover the cultural diversity of the population living in the European Union (EU).

 Beyond its intrinsic value, cultural diversity has the potential to contribute to economic growth, job creation, innovation and competitiveness.
-With freedom of movement across the European Union, EU residents have a range of options to expand their horizons and to increase their social and cultural interactions through study, work, travel for business or for leisure, or shopping across borders.
+With freedom of movement across the EU, its residents have a broad range of options to expand their horizons and to increase their social and cultural interactions through study, work, travel for business or for leisure, as well as shopping across borders.

 History provides evidence as to the importance of protecting minorities and allowing different identities to flourish.
 EU policies promote a pluralistic approach, human rights and equality with the goal of ensuring an open, tolerant and equal society for all.